ddftwiki/ssg/resources/templates/md/posts/DDStatistics-001.md

-ANT - Ad-Nauseum Tendrils, a Legacy Storm deck based around Past in Flames engine DDFT - Doomsday Fetchland Tendrils, a Legacy Storm deck based around the card Doomsday TES - The Epic Storm, a Legacy Storm deck based around Ad Nauseum and Burning Wish Tendrils/ToA - Shorthand for Tendrils of Agony Empty/EtW - Shorthand for Empty the Warrens
+ANT - Ad-Nauseum Tendrils, a Legacy Storm deck based around Past in Flames engine DDFT - Doomsday Fetchland Tendrils, a Legacy Storm deck based around the card Doomsday TES - The Epic Storm, a Legacy Storm deck based around Ad Nauseum and Burning Wish Tendrils/ToA - Shorthands for Tendrils of Agony Empty/EtW - Shorthands for Empty the Warrens
 ```

 Winning game engines was another difference.
 We could have just tracked Doomsday